Lock Dimensions (maximum vessel size)

 The supply lead should be in one length, and should not be used while coiled.

-Vessels wishing to enter the Bayview Marina arriving from Overseas, Cairns, Torres Straight Islands need to obtain approval before they will be allowed to enter the marina.
-You will need to check with the Australian Quarantine and Inspection Services (AQIS) for clearance before you may enter the marina.
+- Vessels wishing to enter the Bayview Marina arriving from Overseas, Cairns, Torres Straight Islands need to obtain approval before they will be allowed to enter the marina.
+You will need to check with the NT Fisheries.

 Map Of Berth Layouts